j3k0/nodejs-suboffer-signature-server/README.md

 # Generating a Subscription Offer Signature Using Node.js

-Generate a signature using your private key and lightweight cryptography libraries.
+> Generate a signature using your private key and lightweight cryptography libraries.

+**Changes in this fork:**

+ - cleanup and refactoring
+ - fix mistakes in the documentation

 ## Overview